MagnusThome/Racechrono-LIVE-telemetry-data-export/README.md

 # Racechrono-LIVE-telemetry-data-export

-An example how to use the "Monitor" API in Racechrono to get a live feed of any of all data Racechrono holds using <a target=_blank href=https://github.com/MagnusThome/RejsaCAN-ESP32>a RejsaCAN board</a> (or any board based on an ESP32 or NRF52 MCU) to get a live feed of data from Racechrono over Bluetooth.
+An example how to use the "Monitor" API in Racechrono to get a live feed of any of all data Racechrono holds using <a target=_blank href=https://github.com/MagnusThome/RejsaCAN-ESP32>a RejsaCAN board</a> (or any board based on an ESP32 or NRF52 MCU) to get a live feed of data from Racechrono over BLE/Bluetooth.

 This example code is made for a commonly available ILI9341 based display simply connected via SPI